Ehsan-Yaghoubi/You-Look-So-Different-Haven-t-I-Seen-You-a-Long-Time-Ago/README.md

 ## Train and Test the LSD Model

-You can use (1) `.sh` scripts to train and test the method or (2) you can use an IDE and rum `train.py` and `test.py` files.
+You can use (1) `.sh` scripts to train and test the method or (2) you can use an IDE and run `train.py` and `test.py` files.
-In the fist case, remember to set the directories to the weights and data in all the following `.sh` files correctly, and in the latter case, please set the variables and directories in `.yml` files at `configs` path.
+In the first case, remember to set the directories to the weights and data in all the following `.sh` files correctly, and in the latter case, please set the variables and directories in `.yml` files at `configs` path.

 ### (1) Use .sh files to train and test the model